Skip to content

 Migration over the course of several weeks / months

-If the move to Office 365 takes some time and you migrate mailboxes with several batches, we suggest to install a second instance of AgendaX during the transition.
+If the move to Microsoft 365 takes some time and you migrate mailboxes with several batches, we suggest to install a second instance of AgendaX during the transition.

-The first (existing) instance will read on-premise mailboxes and the second (new) instance will read migrated (O365) mailboxes.
+The first (existing) instance will read on-premise mailboxes and the second (new) instance will read migrated (M365) mailboxes.

 During the transition, you will still see all calendars of both on-premise and migrated mailboxes in the AgendaX web application.

-Installing a second AgendaX Setup on the AgendaX server to access the O365 mailboxes
+Installing a second AgendaX Setup on the AgendaX server to access the M365 mailboxes

-• Create a new AgendaX user on Office 365 (including mailbox)
+• Create a new AgendaX user on Microsoft 365 (including mailbox)

-• Copy the AgendaX installation folder to a second location, e.g. AgendaXO365
+• Copy the AgendaX installation folder to a second location, e.g. AgendaXM365

 • Install Outlook 2016 (or later) 32bit on the AgendaX Server, if not already present

-• Make sure that a modern browser is installed on the AgendaX server, as this is needed to create an Outlook profile that connects to an Office 365 mailbox.
+• Make sure that a modern browser is installed on the AgendaX server, as this is needed to create an Outlook profile that connects to a Microsoft 365 mailbox.

 • Log on with the new AgendaX user (or the local user you specified while installing the second service) to the AgendaX server